antshiv/AeroDynControlRig/docs/README.md

 ### For Understanding Rendering

-1. Read **Architecture Guide** → OpenGL Rendering Pipeline
+1. Read **Complete System Architecture** → The Complete Pipeline
+   - Understand the 11-stage journey from keyboard to vision
+   - See timing breakdown (Input: 1ms, GPU: 1ms, Display: 16.7ms, etc.)
+   - View SVG diagrams showing the complete data flow
+2. Read **Complete System Architecture** → OpenGL Buffer Objects
+   - Understand VAO (the recipe), VBO (the data), EBO (the connections)
+   - See how they work together with visual diagrams
+3. Read **Complete System Architecture** → Rotation Transformations
+   - Understand why we need quaternion → DCM → OpenGL matrix
+   - See the trade-offs for each representation
-2. Look at `Renderer` class documentation
+4. Look at `Renderer` class documentation
    - See the coordinate transformation explanation
    - Understand model/view/projection matrices
-3. Look at `Application::renderSceneToTexture()`
+5. Look at `Application::renderSceneToTexture()`
    - See how off-screen rendering works
-4. Read about Framebuffer Objects (FBO) in architecture guide
+6. Read about Framebuffer Objects (FBO) in architecture guide

 ### For Adding Features